-Spinal muscular atrophy (SMA) is an inherited autosomal recessive neurodegenerative disease.
-It is characterized by the loss of specialized nerve cells called motor neurons in the spinal cord and in the part of the brain that is connected to the spinal cord (the brain stem), leading to progressive muscle weakness.
+The disease is characterized by progressive muscle weakness caused by the loss of specialized nerve cells called motor neurons in the spinal cord and the part of the brain connected to the spinal cord.

 The disease is divided into subtypes based on the age of onset and maximum function achieved.
-SMA types 0, 1, 2, 3 and 4 are associated with mutations in the SMN1 gene, which is located on chromosome 5.
-This gene encodes for the SMN protein that is important for the survival of motor neurons.
+SMA types 0, 1, 2, 3, and 4 are associated with mutations in the SMN1 gene, which is located on chromosome 5.
+This gene provides the instructions for the making of the SMN protein, which is important for the survival of motor neurons.

 Some of the common symptoms of SMA include:

-- Poor muscle tone that leads to lack of motor development;
+- poor muscle tone that leads to lack of motor development.

 Electromyography assesses the health of the muscles and motor neurons that control them.
 This test determines whether muscles are responding to electrical stimulations.